-- > ED418 is paired with ED402 and may use the same placement site for both experiences if possible. - ➤ Reference advising guides for full course schedule. - > ED315 is paired with ED330 and may use the same placement site for both experiences if possible. - Methods courses and PSTE will use the same placement site for experiences when possible.
-A teaching team at the site may be utilized. - Para to SPED and Para to TESL should consult their specific planner for course sequence. - ED403 and ED456 are not required to be done with a licensed teacher and therefore are not counted in the total clinical hours for licensure. - PSTE should be done on consecutive days. - ➤ We recommend completing 2 full consecutive days for ED101.
+- ➤ ED418 is paired with ED402 and may use the same placement site for both experiences if possible. - Reference advising guides for full course schedule. - > ED315 is paired with ED330 and may use the same placement site for both experiences if possible. - Methods courses and PSTE will use the same placement site for experiences when possible.
+A teaching team at the site may be utilized. - > Para-to-Programs should consult their specific planner for course sequence. - ➤ ED403 and ED456 are not required to be done with a licensed teacher and therefore are not counted in the total clinical hours for licensure. - PSTE should be done on consecutive days. - ➤ We recommend completing 2 full consecutive days for ED101.